bloukanov/mentorship-program/documentation.md

 ## transition to mentee signup
 1. Download user data from the mentor signup
 2. Restrict access of mentor app to 'Specific users or groups' and do not add any users/groups.
+This is simply to prevent more signups without deleting the app, which we will need again during the Results phase.
 3. Subset `tracks_mentees.csv` to only the Tracks selected during mentor signup

 ## mentee signup